 Somehow I drew the short straw (or maybe it was the long straw as I got to get it over with) and I got to go up first.
-That is your truly pictured above on the bottom of the cliff face.
+That is yours truly pictured above on the bottom of the cliff face.
 Our guides were staggered along the ascent, talking us through where to put our feet, instructing us how to navigate the slope.
 They said over and over again to not let go of the cable.
 While about 30 feet up on the cliff face, there came a spot where there were absolutely no foot-holes– and the instructions came swiftly (they neglected to inform us of this at the bottom) that we needed to lean straight back and go flat footed at this part.
-Leaning back and trusting was the only way to navigate this part of the wall- which brought on thoughts of, “Oh shit, I’m suspended 30 feet in the air over rocks!”, “Oh shit, I’m not strapped in”, followed by “oh shit, I’m doing it”, “oh shit, I just slipped”, and “oh shit, I made it”.
+Leaning back and trusting was the only way to navigate this part of the wall- which brought on thoughts of, “oh shit, I’m suspended 30 feet in the air over rocks!”, “oh shit, I’m not strapped in”, followed by “oh shit, I’m doing it”, “oh shit, I just slipped”, and “oh shit, I made it”.
 The experience was a leap of faith and equal parts terrifying, and exhilarating by all accounts.
 Now I had the pleasure of watching my other 12 friends do the exact same thing from above–which was nerve racking–and in many cases much more scary then doing it myself.
 Some of us had a much easier time than others.

 Once we got to the top of the ladders the switchbacks actually started and we continued our slow ascent rising above the jungle into open areas with high grasses and wild purple orchids.
 The key was not to step off the stone path as the grasses released onto steep inclines (which I actually learned on the way back down where I nearly bit it)–and to chew a lot of coca leaves for the altitude.
 Coca chewing, is highly encouraged (and very much legal) throughout Peru for its medicinal properties in relation to altitude sickness.
-It is a sacred treasure of the people here–and really does make the altitude bearable.
+It is a sacred treasure of the people here, and really does make the altitude bearable.

 The quickest of us got to the top in about 2 1/2 hours or so, while the slowest took closer to four hours.
 We all made it in one piece, with the exception of one sprained knee and one bump on the head from a fallen rock.
-The exhaustion at the summit was widespread–but the satisfaction vibrated much higher than any pain we were feeling.
-We had no idea what we were in for when we started–but the fact that everyone made it (largely unscathed) was a powerful statement from the universe.
+The exhaustion at the summit was widespread, but the satisfaction vibrated much higher than any pain we were feeling.
+We had no idea what we were in for when we started, but the fact that everyone made it largely unscathed was a powerful statement from the universe.